A Convolutional Neural Network for Multiple Particle Identification in the MicroBooNE Liquid Argon Time Projection Chamber: Performance on Simulation

-To perform particle identification as part of a neutrino event selection analysis, a set of selections are usually applied to particle score variables; these cuts will have associated impacts on total signal selection efficiencies and on the probability of mis-identifying background events as signal events.
-Figure~\ref{fig:mpid-effi-1mu1p} shows the correlation curve between efficiency/misidentification~(mis-ID) rates and MPID scores for track-like particles in the $1\mu${ -}$1p$ dataset.
+To perform particle identification as part of a neutrino event selection analysis, a set of selections are usually applied to particle score variables; these cuts will have associated impacts on total signal selection efficiencies.
+Figure~\ref{fig:mpid-effi-1mu1p} shows the passing fractions for track-like particles in the $1\mu${ -}$1p$ dataset.
+Similar plots of the complementary configuration~($Ne${ -}$N\gamma${ -}$0\mu${ -}$N\pi${ -}$0p$) are shown in Fig.~\ref{fig:PS_14} in appendix~\ref{app1}.
+Passing fraction is defined as the percentage of events with an MPID particle score above a specified value; a tested set of events will have a passing fraction calculated for each particle type.
 The cut value for each particle score is varied between 0 and 1 with a step size of 0.01.
-For example, the green dotted line shows the efficiency of correctly predicting a {\it p} in the image at each {\it p} score cut value.
-Meanwhile, the orange dotted line shows the mis-ID rate of falsely predicting a $\pi^\pm$ in the image with different $\pi^\pm$ score values.
-Figure~\ref{fig:mpid-effi-1mu1p} also shows the correlation curve between mis-ID rates for shower-like particles in the $1\mu${ -}$1p$ dataset.
-The mis-ID rates are both extremely low for having either in the $1\mu${ -}$1p$ sample.
+For example the blue dotted line shows the passing fraction of {\it p} in the image at each {\it p} score cut value.
+Figure~\ref{fig:mpid-effi-1mu1p} also shows the passing fractions for shower-like particles in the $1\mu${ -}$1p$ dataset.
+The passing fractions are extremely low for either in the $1\mu${ -}$1p$ sample.
+Fig.~\ref{fig:PS_14} shows low passing fractions for $\mu^-$ and $p$ and high passing fractions for other three particles in images with the final state of $Ne${ -}$N\gamma${ -}$0\mu${ -}$N\pi${ -}$0p$.

-Table~\ref{tab:effi_1mu1p} provides another view of Fig.~\ref{fig:mpid-effi-1mu1p}, showing the efficiencies of correctly labelling {\it p} and $\mu^-$, as well as mis-ID rates of falsely labelling $e^-$ and $\gamma$ in the $1\mu${ -}$1p$ dataset at score cut values of 0.1, 0.3, 0.5, 0.7 and 0.9.
-At a cut score of 0.5, efficiencies of identifying a {\it p} and $\mu^-$ are at 82\% and 85\%, while mis-ID rates of shower-like particles are 1\% or less.
-It is also worth noting that a cut score of 0.5 on $\pi^{\pm}$ produces a sufficiently low mis-ID rate at 13\%.

 Figure~\ref{fig:mu_score_mu_eng} shows the correlation between $\mu^-$/$\pi^\pm$ scores and the $\mu^-$ kinetic energy using the same $1\mu${ -}$1p$ simulation of 10,000 events.
 One can see that when the $\mu^-$ particles have low kinetic energy and produce fewer $\mu^-$-like pixels in the image, the $\mu^-$ score is decreased.
-Meanwhile, $\pi^\pm$ scores for the same dataset appear to be comparatively stable across all tested muon energies.
+Meanwhile, $\pi^\pm$ scores for the same dataset appear to be comparatively low across all tested muon energies.